confidential-containers/trustee-operator/scripts/install-helpers/README.md

 - `oc`, `jq` and `openssl` CLI

+## How to use the installation script

+Type `./install.sh -h` for displaying the installation help and examples.

 ## Install Trustee operator GA release

-- Update `startingCSV` key in the `subs-ga.yaml` file to use the GA release you need.
+- Currently, the latest GA operator release will be installed by default (v0.2.0 at the time of writing).
+Provide the `startingCSV` key in the `subs-ga.yaml` file to use the GA release you need.
 - Kickstart the installation by running the following:

 ```sh